Desmond Bane NBA Playoffs Player Props: Grizzlies vs. Lakers

 - This season, he's accounted for 16.9% of his team's three-pointers made, averaging 2.9 per game.

-- Bane's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Grizzlies average the sixth-most possessions per game with 104.1.
+- The Grizzlies average the sixth-most possessions per game with 104.1.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the NBA.
+- Allowing 116.6 points per game, the Lakers are the 20th-ranked team in the NBA on defense.

-- The Lakers are the 25th-ranked squad in the NBA, allowing 44.9 rebounds per game.
+- The Lakers concede 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per game.

-- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per game.

 Desmond Bane vs. the Lakers